iMMUNE DYSREGULATION IN LYME DISEASE

 Why this framework matters clinically

-Recognizing immune dysregulation validates patient experience, explains multisystem symptoms, and shifts the focus from damage to regulation.
+Recognizing immune dysregulation validates patient experience, explains multisystem symptoms, and shifts the focus toward physiologic regulation and recovery.

 Final takeaway